SERVICING, GRADING AND DRAINAGE PLAN - OAKVILLE

 10m); and slope gradients at all critical locations (Including road center lines; vehicle accesses and driveways, ramps, parking lots, both edges of pavement, curb lines or sidewalks; swales, ditches, culverts, grassed areas, etc.).

-Maintain or reinstate a minimum of 0.30m strip of sod/river rock and filter cloth around perimeter of the site wherever it abuts adjacent properties is maintained.
-If grades disturbed, restore elevations to match adjacent property at property line.
+Maintain or reinstate a minimum of 0.30m strip of sod/river rock and filter cloth around the perimeter of the site wherever it abuts adjacent properties.
+If grades are disturbed, restore elevations to match adjacent property at the property line.

-species, size, etc. not required on grading and servicing plan.
+species, size, etc., is not required on the grading and servicing plan.

 Municipal Boulevard.”